makresh-dev/flask-microservices/README.md

 # Microservice Flask Application

-This is a microservice application built using Flask and deployed on Kubernetes.
-It is designed to demonstrate how to build and deploy microservices on a Kubernetes cluster.
+This is a microservice application built using Flask and deployed on Docker.
+It is designed to demonstrate how to build and deploy microservices on a Docker.

 ## Table of Contents